Senserva-LLC/Senserva-Inquisitor/README.md

 The Senserva $${\color{LimeGreen}Inquisitor}$$ (aka $${\color{LimeGreen}Inq.exe}$$) as many options and ways to work with, but things can come as you learn more about $${\color{LimeGreen}Inq.exe}$$. $${\color{LimeGreen}Inq.exe}$$ installs itself, just run it and the first time it will create the database and browser files it needs in the directory you are running in.
 That's it, $${\color{LimeGreen}Inq.exe}$$ will figure things on its own from there.

 > [!TIP]
 > Start with the quick start and take the defaults.
 Let $${\color{LimeGreen}Inq.exe}$$ do the initial heavy lifting.
 Then after a few usages start looking deep into the data.
 The $${\color{LimeGreen}Inq.exe}$$ data is tagged with levels such as High Risk, or just Informational.
 You can filter the data in the UI to quickly learn your state.

-Table of contents - TODO

-🐳 Docker - TODO
+You can run with any user rights to see what data you get back, but Security Reader or Global Reader work best.

 # 🚀 Key $${\color{LimeGreen}Inquisitor}$$ Features
 * There are no servers used.
 No web servers, no database severs.
 None.
 Yet there is a full relational database thanks to SQLite and rich web pages based on html files local to the inq.exe directly to review results.
 This is done by design, to keep the data local and to keep it simple on the outside but very advance do the inside.